agwells/dotdash-keyboard-android/README.md

 then this may be the keyboard for you!

 DotDash Keyboard is a drop-in replacement for Android's on-screen keyboard.
-It allows you to enter text via untimed Morse code, using three main buttons: Dot, Dash, and Space (as well as Shift and Delete).
+It allows you to enter text via un-timed Morse code, using three main buttons: Dot, Dash, and Space (as well as Shift and Delete).

 DotDash features an extended version of Morse code which replicates all of the characters on a standard QWERTY keyboard.
 For more information see the DotDash Keyboard wiki: